netarchivesuite/webdanica/webdanica_with_postgresql.md

 local   all   all                               trust
 ```

-2) Create the database 'test_harvestdb',a user 'netarchivesuite', and a tablespace 'tsindex'
+2) Create the database 'test_harvestdb', a user 'netarchivesuite', and a tablespace 'tsindex'
 ```
 sudo su - postgres
 mkdir /var/lib/pgsql/tsindex